SandySearch/sandy-search/cheatsheet.md

 npx ionic cordova run android --emulator
 ```

-Currently emulator runs OK, but either network or location is wrong
+Currently emulator runs OK, but needs location to be set manually
+- set point to Norwalk, CT
+- set location mode to high accuracy
+- set location scan to wifi: on
+- be sure to enable location for app

 ### How to run on Android via USB (debug)